JanHerca/urantiapedia/output/wikijs/en/article/On_Implementing_the_Teachings.md

 In the second of the Urantia Papers, “The Nature of God,” the revelators suggest:

 > “The religious challenge of this age is to those farseeing and forward-looking men and women of spiritual insight who will dare to construct a new and appealing philosophy of living out of the enlarged and exquisitely integrated modern concepts of cosmic truth, universe beauty, and divine goodness.
-Such a new and righteous vision of morality will attract all that is good in the mind of man and challenge that which is best in the human soul.” ([UB 2:7.10](/en/The_Urantia_Book/2#p7_10))
+Such a new and righteous vision of morality will attract all that is good in the mind of man and challenge that which is best in the human soul.” (<a id="a40_449"></a>[UB 2:7.10](/en/The_Urantia_Book/2#p7_10))

 The phrase, “enlarged and exquisitely integrated modern concepts of cosmic truth, universe beauty, and divine goodness,” is obviously self-referential for nowhere is there to be found a more exquisite statement of such truths than are presented in the Urantia Papers.
 The author of this Paper continues:

 > “Truth is coherent, beauty attractive, goodness stabilizing.
 And when these values of that which is real are coordinated in personality experience, the result is a high order of love conditioned by wisdom and qualified by loyalty.
-The real purpose of all universe education is to effect the better co-ordination of the isolated child of the worlds with the larger realities of his expanding experience.” ([UB 2:7.12](/en/The_Urantia_Book/2#p7_12))
+The real purpose of all universe education is to effect the better co-ordination of the isolated child of the worlds with the larger realities of his expanding experience.” (<a id="a44_407"></a>[UB 2:7.12](/en/The_Urantia_Book/2#p7_12))

 Surely another major purpose of this revelation is education—with spreading its message in forms that are comprehensible to people of every race and religion and at every level of spiritual and intellectual capacity